SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Methodology

 \subsection{Inference}

-As illustrated in Fig.~\ref{SDPoseUDPInference}, the input RGB image \(x\) is encoded by the SD-VAE into the latent representation \(z_{\text{RGB}}\).
+During inference, the input RGB image \(x\) is encoded by the SD-VAE into the latent representation $Z_{\text{RGB}}$.
 The latent diffusion U-Net then performs a single-step regression with the timestep fixed at \(t = 1000\), using the class label \(C_{\text{Pose}}\) to execute the pose estimation task.
 The text condition is disabled by feeding an empty text embedding to the U-Net.